-Major upper-extremity amputees account for only 8% of the 1.5 million individuals living with limb loss.
 Upper-extremity amputation is an accepted treatment option for acute trauma or sequelae of traumatic injuries, chronic infection, bone or soft tissue tumors, certain brachial plexus injuries, and peripheral vascular disease.
-Regardless of the underlying diagnosis, emphasis is placed on definitively treating the underlying condition, achieving a stable, functional extremity, and minimize pain.
-Patients and providers benefit from a multidisciplinary team consisting of experienced upper-extremity surgeons, skilled prosthetists and/or orthotists, physiatrists, pain management physicians, therapists mental health professionals.
+Regardless of the underlying diagnosis, emphasis is placed on definitively treating the underlying condition, achieving a stable, functional extremity, and minimizing pain.